Mushbt/lebaneats-pp4/README.md

 ## Features

 ### Home page
-- Home page includes a navbar, main body and a footer.
+The home page includes a navbar, a main body, and a footer.

-<details><summary>See feature image</summary>
+<details><summary>See featured image</summary>

 ![Homepage](insert image here)
 </details>